-Answer:- We understand from our supplier M/s.Asian Agro Chemical Corporation that M/s.Etimaden has many mining sites all over Turkey; different grades and types of Boron Minerals with varying percentages of B2O3 content are mined.
-Ground Colemanite (Natural Boron Ore) having 40% B2O3 content is imported by us.
-I have gone through the literature of the product shown to me but we are not aware of the same and in the regard of processing of M/s.Etimaden I have also produced a letter in previous question no. 06.
+Answer:- Sir, We understand from our supplier M/s Asian Agro Chemical Corporation that M/s Etimaden has many mining sites all over Turkey, different grades and types of Boron Minerals with varying percentages of B_2O_3 content are mined.
+Ground Colemanite (Natural Boron Ore) having 40% B_2O_3 content is imported by us along with Hisarsik Colemanite having less %age of B_2O_3 .
+As I have stated earlier, it is true that in comparison of Hisarsik Colemanite, Ground Colemanite is a refined product.
+Not being a technical person, I cannot comment more than that.

-Question 08: Please go through the description of goods under CTH 25280030 of Custom Tariff under CTH 25280030, reproduced as under:-
+Question 08: Please go through the description of goods under CTH 25280030 of Custom tariff under CTH 25280030, reproduced as under:-

-Chapter Head Description Unit Rate of duty 2528 NATURAL BORATES AND CONCENTRATES THEREOF (WHETHER OR NOT CALCINED), BUT NOT INCLUDING BORATES PREPARED FROM NATURAL BRINE; NATURAL BORIC ACID CONTAINING NOT MORE THAN 85% OF H 3 BO 3 CALCULATED ON THE DRY WEIGHT 25280030 Natural calcium borates and concentrates thereof (whether or not calcined) KG 10%
+Chapter Head Description Unit Rate of duty 2528 NATURAL BORATES AND CONCENTRATES THEREOF (WHETHER OR NOT CALCINED), BUT NOT INCLUDING BORATES PREPARED FROM NATURAL BRINE; NATURAL BORIC ACID CONTAINING NOT MORE THAN 85% OF H_3BO_3 CALCULATED ON THE DRY WEIGHT 25280030 Natural calcium borates and concentrates thereof (whether or not calcined) KG 10% earlier reply that I am not aware why we are classifying Ground Colemanite under CTH 25280090 and we are only following the convention and practice of others.

-Please also go through the Sr.No.130 of Customs Notification No.50/2017 dated 30.06.2017, wherein benefit of Customs Notification No. 050/2017 dated 30.06.2017, which provides for NIL Basic Customs Duty is available only for the import of Natural Borates (Boron Ore) and not available for its concentrates falling under heading 2528 of Customs Tariff and offer your comments.
+Please also go through the Sr. No. 130 of Customs Notification No. 50/2017 dated 30.06.2017, wherein benefit of Customs Notification No. 050/2017 dated 30.06.2017, which provides for NIL Basic Customs Duty is available only for the import of Natural Borates (Boron Ore) and not available for its concentrates falling under heading 2528 of Customs Tariff and offer your comments.

-Answer:- I have also gone through the description of goods under CTH 25280030 of Custom tariff under CTH 25280030, reproduced as above.
-I also gone through the Sr. No. 130 of Customs Notification No. 50/2017 dated 30.06.2017, wherein benefit of Customs Notification No. 050/2017 dated 30.06.2017 has been given.
-I want to reiterate my earlier answer that we are not technical persons.
-It is being classified so because our supplier claims as per their all documents that Ground Colemanite, B2O3 40%, Natural Boron Ore is to be classified under CTH 25280090 and we are simply classifying under the same heading since long and claiming the benefit of notification.
+Answer:- I have also gone through the description of goods under CTH 25280030 of Custom tariff, reproduced as above.
+I have also gone through the Sr. No. 130 of Customs Notification No. 50/2017 dated 30.06.2017, granting exemption.
+I want to reiterate my

-Question 12: Whether the goods imported by you i.e. Ground Colemanite (B2O3 40%) Natural Boron Ore is Calcium Borate or Not?
+Question 12: Whether the goods imported by you i.e. Ground Colemanite (B_2O_3 40%) Natural Boron Ore is Calcium Borate or Not?